 I pressed un-pause on my US trip in late October when I returned to complete my journey.
 (All the pictures above are from the second part of my US trip when the sun set earlier against the backdrop of fall and then winter.)

-Colombia had been on my travel wish list since I skipped the country during my Around the World Adventure in 2010.
-Finally, in 2014, I made good on my promise to get to Colombia and some stunning sunsets – and two of my favourite sunset pictures of the year – ensued.
+Colombia had been on my travel wish list since I skipped the country during my Around the World Adventure.
+Finally, I made good on my promise to get to Colombia and some stunning sunsets – and two of my favourite sunset pictures of the year – ensued.

-How was your 2014 for travel?
+How was your year travel?
 Did you see any beautiful sunsets or are you more of a sunrise person?
 Let me know about your adventures in the comments below.

 7 thoughts on “A Year Told In Pictures of Sunsets”